-We offer fast, innovative, flexible auction bridging finance bridging to businesses and individuals throughout the UK.
-Our loans, which are secured on property or land, enable clients to quickly raise funds to acquire property.
+We offer fast, innovative, flexible property auction finance to businesses and individuals throughout the UK.
+Our auction finance, which are secured on property or land, enable clients to quickly raise funds to acquire property.

-The property and financial markets move quickly, and opportunities come and go in the blink of eye, making it difficult for businesses, investors, landlords and home buyers to acquire their next property or expand their portfolio.
+Property auctions and the financial markets move quickly, and opportunities come and go in the blink of eye, making it difficult for businesses, investors, landlords and home buyers to acquire their next property or expand their portfolio.

 This is compounded by the added complexities of buying a property at auction, wherein buyers are required to complete the purchase of properties won within 28 days.
 Buying a property at auction has many advantages though, most properties sold in this way are offered at below market rate prices enabling buyers to achieve great investment opportunities.

-When it comes to financing properties bought at auction, the best way to secure funds is by using auction bridging loans.
+When it comes to financing properties bought at auction, the best way to secure funds is by using auction finance.

-How bridging loans help you buy your next auction property
+How auction finance help you buy your next auction property

-An auction bridging loan is frequently used to buy property at auction specifically because they can be set up so quickly (usually within 3 - 7 days) and are available for sums that range from as low as £26k up to £25m or more.
+Auction finance is frequently used to buy property at auction specifically because they can be set up so quickly, usually within 3 to 14-days, and are available for sums that range from as low as £26k up to £250m or more.

-When buying property at auction, 10% of the total property price is required as a deposit on the day of the auction, as soon as the buyer places their winning bid.
-The buyer then has 28 days to complete the purchase, or they risk losing both the property and their deposit.
+When buying property at auction, 10% of the total property price is typically required as a deposit on the day of the auction, as soon as the buyer places their winning bid.
+The buyer then has 28-days to complete the purchase, or they risk losing both the property and their deposit.

 Traditional mortgages tend to take substantially longer to arrange than property auction finance, meaning that they are often unsuitable for this type of purchase.
-A bridging loan is therefore usually used to literally ‘bridge the gap’ between when the purchase funds are needed and the time it takes to arrange a long-term mortgage.
+Auction finance, which is essentially a type of bridging loan, is therefore usually used to literally ‘bridge the gap’ between when the purchase funds are needed and the time it takes to arrange a long-term mortgage.